TBartl/EECS-494-Metroid-Tutorials/index.md

 {% include start-expand.html title="Is reading these sections optional?" %}
   <p>Technically, this whole tutorial is optional if your group is confident that you can do the project on your own.</p>
+  <p>Technically, doing this whole project is optional, but it will be reflected in your GPA.</p>
   <p>These extra sections, along with the rest of the tutorial, are here to help save you a lot of time.
 We strongly encourage you take take full advantage of them.</p>
 {% include end-expand.html %}